 For domain-joined image builders, if the local administrator account is deactivated, deleted, or renamed by Group Policy, then you can update the Group Policy object (GPO).

 If the local administrator account isn't updated by GPO, then launch a new image builder from a recent custom image.
-Or, use one of the Amazon-provided base images.
+Or use a base image provided by AWS.

 Notification codes (Domain-joined image builders)

-- DOMAIN_JOIN_ERROR_FILE_NOT_FOUND The organizational unit (OU) distinguished name is not valid.
-AppStream 2.0 computer objects must be placed in an organizational unit, and the distinguished name must start with OU=.
+When you use an invalid organizational unit (OU) distinguished name, you see the DOMAIN_JOIN_ERROR_FILE_NOT_FOUND error.
+You must place WorkSpaces Applications computer objects in an OU, and the distinguished name must start with OU=.
 For more information, see Finding the organizational unit distinguished name.

 Firewall and network configuration (Domain-joined image builders)

-Before adding a Directory Config object to your image builder using the AppStream 2.0 console, confirm that the firewall and network configuration are correct.
-Follow these steps.
+Before you add a Directory Config object to your image builder, confirm that the firewall and network configuration are correct.

 New computer object not created (Domain-joined image builders)

-In Active Directory, verify whether a new computer object was created in the correct organizational units (OUs).
+Check Active Directory to verify whether the image builder created a new computer object in the correct OUs.

-If there is a new object, then the image builder instance will be available soon.
+If there is a new object, then wait for the image builder instance to become available soon.

-If the computer object isn't created, then the image builder stays in Pending state.
-To troubleshoot this issue, first confirm that all required service account permissions are granted.
-Then, verify that the following directory configuration details in your AppStream 2.0 Directory Config object are correct:
+If the image builder didn't create the computer object in Active Directory, then it stays in Pending state.
+To troubleshoot this issue, first confirm that you granted all required service account permissions.
+Then, verify that the following directory configuration details in your WorkSpaces Applications Directory Config object are correct:

 - Directory name (the fully qualified domain name of the directory)